werneazc/gsysc-testproject/README.md

 ## Arrangements

-Please add the following Variables to your environment
+Please add the following variables to your environment

 ``` sh
 EXPORT SYSTEMC_ROOT=<Path to SystemC root directory>